 \subsubsection{Results of metrological measurements}

-We have carried out metrological measurements of both feedhorn arrays and compared the manufacturing precision with the maximum achievable tolerance of the chemical etching process, which is $\pm$0.05\,mm.
+We have carried out metrological measurements of both feed-horn arrays and compared the manufacturing precision with the maximum achievable tolerance of the chemical etching process, which is $\pm$0.05\,mm.
 In this section we will refer to the two arrays as array-1 and array-2.

-We measured the holes of each antenna and alignment pin for all the aluminum plates, compared the measured positions and diameters with their nominal values and calculated the form tolerance (FT) of each hole (see the sketch in Figure~\ref{fig_form_tolerance} for a definition of this parameter).
+We measured the holes of each antenna and alignment pin for all the aluminum plates, compared the measured positions and diameters with their nominal values and calculated the form tolerance (FT) of each hole (see the sketch in figure~\ref{fig_form_tolerance} for a definition of this parameter).
 This rich set of measurements allowed us to obtain the actual mechanical profiles of all the feeds in the array that we used to simulate their actual electromagnetic behavior.
-We then compared this family of simulations with the electromagnetic parameters measured in the laboratory, as explained at the beginning of Section~\ref{sec_electromagnetic_measurements}.
+We then compared this family of simulations with the electromagnetic parameters measured in the laboratory, as explained at the beginning of section~\ref{sec_electromagnetic_measurements}.

-The boxplots of Figure~\ref{fig_metrology_results} show the deviation of the measured Cartesian center coordinates of the antenna holes from their nominal value ($\Delta x$, top-left, and $\Delta y$, top-right), the deviation between the measured and nominal hole diameters (bottom-left), and the corresponding distribution of FT values (bottom-right).
-The red line corresponds to the expected deviation, while the green area highlights the expected manufacturing tolerance.
-The measurements are related to the array-1.
+The box-plots of figure~\ref{fig_metrology_results} show the deviation of the measured Cartesian center coordinates of the antenna holes from their nominal value ($\Delta x$, top-left, and $\Delta y$, top-right), the deviation between the measured and nominal hole diameters (bottom-left), and the corresponding distribution of FT values (bottom-right).
+The red line corresponds to a null deviation, while the green area highlights the expected manufacturing tolerance.
+The measurements are relative to the array-1.

 As one can see, all the antenna positions comply with the manufacturing tolerance, while more than $90\%$ of the antenna diameters are out of specification, generally larger than expected and distributed around two peaks: $\Delta d_1$ = 0.07\,mm and $\Delta d_2$ = 0.15\,mm, with a maximum deviation of 0.25\,mm.
-The measured shape tolerances show no significant deviation from circularity.
+The measured FT show no significant deviation from circularity.